sullis/hbc-tech-blog/_posts/2018-04-12-ada-accessibility-and-keyboard-navigation.md

 ### 1. Leverage Roles, States, & Properties
-Landmark roles are are defined by many of the [HTML5 elements](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/landmarks/HTML5.html), For example, the `<nav>` element gets the aria role `navigation`, by default.
-These default roles aid assitive technologies used to browse web pages, but to make our markup more accessible, we need to also utilize aria states.
+Landmark roles are defined by many of the [HTML5 elements](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/landmarks/HTML5.html).
+For example, the `<nav>` element gets the aria role `navigation`, by default.
+These default roles aid assistive technologies used to browse web pages, but to make our markup more accessible, we need to also utilize aria states.

 Aria states like `aria-haspopup` or `aria-expanded` are what every screen reader dreams of.
 Using `aria-haspopup` lets screen readers know there's a submenu available.
 The `aria-expanded` attribute will indicate to a screen reader that a menu is expanded or callapsed, it's also great for applying UI changes with CSS, ie; opening and closing flyout menus that are being interacted with.